hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 </li>
 ```

-We can select this element using it's tag and class (we're pretending this recipe only has this one ingredient), and extract the text like so:
+We can select this element using its tag and class (we're pretending this recipe only has this one ingredient), and extract the text like so:

 ```python
 ingredient_tag = self.soup.find("li", class_="wprm-recipe-ingredient")